Atlanta Overview

 As an official host city, Atlanta’s Mercedes-Benz Stadium will stage 8 World Cup matches, including multiple knockout-round fixtures and a semi-final.
 Before heading to the stadium: Mercedes-Benz stadium, check the full Atlanta World Cup Match Schedule to align your itinerary with kickoff times.

-Heavy vehicle congestion is likely to develop around Mercedes-Benz Stadium beginning 2–3 hours before kickoff, particularly along Northside Drive, Martin Luther King Jr. Drive, and Interstate 75/85.
-Visitors are strongly encouraged to arrive early and allow additional travel time.
+Heavy vehicle congestion is likely to build around Mercedes-Benz Stadium beginning 2–3 hours before kickoff, particularly along Northside Drive, Martin Luther King Jr. Drive, and Interstate 75/85.
+Visitors should plan transit early, allow extra travel time, and stay updated on local weather and traffic alerts in case conditions change later in the day.

 Atlanta World Cup (2026) Match-Week Weather Dashboard